-Yes, the inspector used an internal program for taking notes that was developed off of the relevant PHMSA forms.
-Last year, PHMSA encouraged the MDPU to keep a copy of the PHMSA form with each inspector to use as a guide during the inspection.
-This year, both inspectors had the relevant PHMSA forms with them and used them as needed.
+Yes, all inspectors used an internal program for taking notes that was developed off of the relevant PHMSA forms.
+Two years ago, PHMSA encouraged the MDPU to keep a copy of the PHMSA form with each inspector to use as a guide during the inspection.
+Since then, inspectors keep the relevant PHMSA forms with them and use them as needed.